figurative-cloud/documentation/src/reference/function.md

     "type": "rest_api|serverless_function"

     // Required: if type === "rest_api"
-    // Use this to provide infor about APIs if your function tye is rest_api
+    // Use this to provide more info about rest_api Functions
     // When a string is passed, it should be a valid URL
     // When the URL object is passed, it should be resolvable to a valid URL "rest_api": "string" | {